 - The harm that your loved one and you suffered are compensable.

-While no amount of money can alleviate the loss of life, Texas personal injury law says the victim of a wrongful death due to someone else’s negligence can seek compensation, or damages, for certain losses, including:
+While no amount of money can alleviate the loss of life, Texas personal injury law says the victim of wrongful death due to someone else’s negligence can seek compensation, or damages, for certain losses.

 - Medical expenses

 - Survivors’ mental and emotional pain and suffering

 Nursing homes in San Antonio and all of Texas have known or should have known what is required to deal with COVID-19, including how to prevent it from entering a nursing home and how to isolate it if it is found.

 Most nursing homes participate in Medicare and Medicaid reimbursement programs for providing care to residents, which makes them obligated to comply with federal guidelines pertaining to the coronavirus pandemic.
 The Centers for Medicare & Medicaid Services (CMS) has issued specific recommendations to nursing homes to help mitigate the spread of COVID-19.